Latest report and data

 Annual percentage change in the Jersey House Price Index

-The above figure shows the property price changes in Jersey on a calendar year basis from 1986 to 2021.
-The most recent increase in the Jersey House Price Index recorded in 2021 was 16% compared with 2020 The latest annual rate of increase of the Jersey House Price Index was the highest seen since 2008.
+The above figure shows the property price changes in Jersey on a calendar year basis from 1986 to 2022.
+The most recent increase in the Jersey House Price Index recorded in 2022 was 11% compared with 2021.

 As is clear from the above chart, property prices in Jersey have seen three periods of strong growth during the last three decades.
 Peaks in the annual rate of increase occurring in 1989, 1998 and 2008.
 Each of these years recorded annual price increases of more than 20%.
 In the past, such peaks were followed by periods of lower rates of increase.
 More recently from 2010 to 2013 by a period of sustained decline in average prices.